ThienDuc3112/NUSHealth/README.md

 3. **Progress Tracker:** As someone who values progress and accountability, I want to track my workouts and monitor my fitness progress over time, so that I can set new goals, see my improvements, and stay motivated to continue pushing myself towards greater fitness achievements.
 4. **Fitness Coach:** As a fitness coach or personal trainer, I want to be able to create and share customized workout plans with my clients, so that I can provide them with tailored guidance and support to help them reach their fitness goals effectively.

+## How to Run the Development Build

+Although there is a build attached, it may not always be up to date.
+Follow these steps to run the app directly from this repository:

+1. Clone this repository.
+2. Open the command line in the folder of the cloned repository and change the directory to the frontend.
+3. Run npm install to install all dependencies.
+4. Run npx expo run.
+5. Once the development server is running, check if it's using Expo Go (the default).
+If it’s using a development build, switch back to Expo Go.
+6. A QR code should appear.
+On iOS, scan the QR code using the Camera app.
+On Android, install Expo Go from the Google Play Store and scan the QR code from the app.

 ## Features

 ### User Accounts: Basic Authentication Method with Sign Up / Sign In (Completed)